+- 10.6 The Employer will offer conversion to an Employee who as at 1 October; - 10.6.1 is employed as a fixed-term Employee and has been, or will be, employed on a fixed-term contract, or a series of fixed-term contracts, in the same or similar role, for a continuous period throughout January to December of that calendar year; or - 10.6.2 has been employed in the same or a similar role for 12 months;

+provided that:
-- 10.12 Where a fixed-term Employee has been employed on a fixed-term contract; or a series of fixed-term contracts in the same or similar role, for a continuous period of service of at least 2 years (minimum of 45 weeks per calendar year), the Employee will be offered the position on an ongoing basis provided that: - 10.12.1 the work of the position is still required; - 10.12.2 they are not replacing a staff member who is on leave; - 10.12.3 the Employee is not engaged to work in a new program area which was introduced no more than three years ago; - 10.12.4 the Employee is not engaged to work in a short-term (no greater than three years) program area; - 10.12.5 the Employee is not engaged to work in a program area where the viability of the program is threatened; - 10.12.5.1 based on a two-year demonstrated downward trend in student numbers; or - 10.12.5.2 a decision by an External Party that will result in a major change to funding and/or government policy.

-In the event that the Employer does not offer conversion on the basis of this sub-clause, the Employer shall, upon request by the Employee and/or the Union(s), present the evidence that was relied upon by the Employer in deciding not to offer conversion:
+- 10.6.3 the work of the position is still required; - 10.6.4 they are not replacing a staff member who is on leave or on a secondment; - 10.6.5 the Employee is not engaged to work in a new program area which was introduced no more than three years ago; - 10.6.6 the Employee is not engaged to work in a short-term (no greater than three years) program area; - 10.6.7 the Employee is not engaged to work in a program area where the viability of the program is threatened; - based on a 21 month downward trend in student contact hours; or - due to the expiry of an External Funding Contract that is time limited; or - a decision by an External Party or review of an External Funding Contract that will result in a major change to funding and/or government policy. - 10.6.7.1 In the event that the Employer does not offer conversion on the basis of clause 10.6.7, the Employer shall, upon request by the Employee and/or the Union(s), present the evidence that was relied upon by the Employer in deciding not to offer conversion. - 10.6.7.2 However, the Employer cannot refuse to make an offer of conversion based on clause 10.6.7 if the Employee has been employed on a fixed-term contract, or series of fixed-term contracts, under clause 8.1.4 for three or more years.